Skip to main content

 • The name of your current tariff (this will be on a recent energy bill).

-• The amount of energy you use.
+• The amount of energy you use in kilowatt hours (kWh).

 • Your postcode.